whizzml/examples/automl/automl-script/readme.md

   minimum number of components such that the cumulative explained variance is greater than the given threshold.
 Values from 0 to 1.
   Default value is 1 (all the components will be used)
-  * `leverage-threshold`: (number) Associations with an absolute leverage lower than the threshold will be ignored.
-Default value is 0 (all the association will be added to the extended dataset)
+  * `max-rules`: (number) Maximum number of association rules that should be included in the extended datasets.
+Default value is 20.
+The final number of rules added to the dataset can be lower than this value if there aren't enough rules in the created association discovery models or if the same rules appear on more than one association discovery model.

 **WARNING** Remember that, to avoid confusion, `configuration-params` are overwritten by the corresponding input in `automl-execution` if